WUSTL-Biol4220/home/how_to_guide.md

 mlandis@biol4220-mlandis:~$
 ```

-This last line (`mlandis@biol4220-mlandis:~$`) indicates that you have successfully SSH'd into your lab VM, and that it is ready to receive your commands!
+This last line (`mlandis@biol4220-mlandis:~$`) indicates that you have successfully SSH'd into your lab VM, and that the VM is ready to receive your commands!

 To terminate your SSH session, type `exit` at the command prompt
 ```